website watertownhistory.org

 Country Club.
 During the Mass, the

-Edward J. Brandt Cecilian Choirminister Award was presented to Gervase Jaehrling
+Edward J. Brandt Cecilian Choirminister Award was presented to Gervase

-and Carmel Lueck.
-The award honors
+Jaehrling and Carmel Lueck.
+The award

-Brandt, who founded the choir in 1892 and was its director for 46 years.
-Presented annually, the award is given to
+honors Brandt, who founded the choir in 1892 and was its director for 46

-music, and deserve appreciation.
+gift of music, and deserve appreciation.

 2000